senzing-garage/sz-sdk-python/README.md

 # sz-sdk-python-abstract

+If you are beginning your journey with [Senzing], please start with [Senzing Quick Start guides].

+You are in the [Senzing Garage] where projects are "tinkered" on.
+Although this GitHub repository may help you understand an approach to using Senzing, it's not considered to be "production ready" and is not considered to be part of the Senzing product.
+Heck, it may not even be appropriate for your application of Senzing!

 ## :warning: WARNING: sz-sdk-python-abstract is still in development :warning: _

 At the moment, this is "work-in-progress" with Semantic Versions of `0.n.x`.